andersrorvikknowit/dabs-with-python-ws/README.md

 Deploy this as well with the databricks bundle deploy command.
 Notice that you are using the same catalog, schema, as other users.
 This is not going to work in real scenario.
-We will fix this later on in the workshop, nevermind if your pipeline fails.
+We will fix this later on in the workshop, if your pipeline fails, it is not an issue.

 ## Exercise 6
-In order to save time, we will fast track to a more elegant and efficient solution to working with bundles.
+In order to save time, we will fast track to a more elegant and efficient solution to working with several bundles, where multiple users can collaborate on bundle deployment.

-* Switch to the branch anders_made_bundles_for_you!
-* Observe